andrewdieken/CPSC-354/README.md

 **Exercise:** Write a program in your programming language that contains a while loop or recursive calls and show termination by exhibiting a measure function.
 Write a blog post about it.

-- Answer: The below function allows the user to calculate the fibonacci number given an integer.
+- Answer: The below function allows the user to calculate the fibonacci number of a given input(integer).
 The function shows termination on line 2.
 The function returns when the input equals 0.
 The function makes a recursive call on line 4 adding the previous 2 numbers together.

  1) fib :: Integer -> Integer --function declaration
  2) fib 0 = 0                 --function definition